 If you’re searching for “The best psychologist in Orange County”, this is a ‘how to’ guide for things to consider in finding the best help for what you need.
-I must confess that I’m guilty of it too: doing an internet search for “the best (fill in the blank)” for anything from toasters to motor oil.
+I must confess that I’m guilty of it too: doing an internet search for “the best (fill in the blank)” for anything from toasters to motor oil to psychologists.
 What comes back is often a list of commercially sponsored websites, posing as unbiased reviews, trying to get you to buy their products or service.
 It’s just plain difficult to get the information you need to make your own clear choice about what will actually fit with what YOU need.
 Finding the right therapist has far more at stake that choosing a toaster.
 Does a psychologist do marriage counseling well or is a marriage and family therapist a better option?
 Are a pscyologist and a psychiatrist the same thing?
 Do all therapists have basically the same training?
 Some people don’t even realize the differences that exist between therapists and end up with frustrating results.
 Even referral organizations like Psychology Today don’t offer the ability to filter search results by licensing level to help you find the type of therapist you want.

 When it comes to getting help for personal and relational issues, I will occasionally get people in my office who tell me “I tried therapy before, but it didn’t work.”
 When I find out more about their prior experience getting help for themselves, there is often a fundamental mismatch that doomed the situation from the start.
 Like the person who said “talk therapy” didn’t help much before, but then I find they were seeing a psychiatrist who is typically only briefly dialoguing with the person to adjust or prescribe medication.
 The person was not actually getting therapy, they were getting medication!
 There’s a place for both, but to mistake the purpose of a psychiatrist with what a psychologist does is just going to lead to frustration.
 I’m glad they persisted and tried again, but I can’t help but wonder how many others never tried again and continue to struggle on in life alone with their issues.

 So, if you are reading this post my most sincere hope is that it will leave you better equipped to pick “The best psychologist in Orange County”, or for that matter, a marriage and family therapist, licensed clinical social worker, life coach, psychiatrist or pastoral counselor because they are the right “helper” for you and your situations.